-By facilitating the exchange of transportation information between organizations, the Surface Transportation domain helps enhance the safety of our nation’s transportation systems.
+By facilitating the exchange of transportation information between organizations, the Surface Transportation subcommittee helps enhance the safety of our nation’s transportation systems.
 It promotes improved decision-making through increased data quality, more efficient and secure data exchange, and accelerated adoption of data standards – which also improves the quality of agency open data efforts.

 Explore Surface Transportation model content

 The initial NIEM model content for Surface Transportation was included in the NIEM 3.2 release.
 NIEM 3.2 changes updated the Model Minimum Uniform Crash Criteria (MMUCC) content to match version 4.0 of the MMUCC guideline.
-In addition, it realigned a number of data elements - previously found elsewhere in the model - that are used to describe roadway characteristics to the Surface Transportation domain.
+In addition, it realigned a number of data elements - previously found elsewhere in the model - that are used to describe roadway characteristics to the Surface Transportation subcommittee.

 Download the current release of the NIEM model to learn more.

-The Surface Transportation domain in action
+The Surface Transportation subcommittee in action

 A Best of NIEM winner, the Kansas Bureau of Investigation (KBI) and the Kansas Department of Transportation utilized the Kansas Criminal Justice Information System (KCJIS) to improve electronic disposition reporting for DUI offenses.